AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 {{limited-availability-release-note}}

-Before collaborators (typically an advertiser and a publisher) can work together on campaigns, they must establish a connection.
+Before collaborators can work together on campaigns, they must establish a connection.
 This connection allows them to activate audiences, create projects, and run reports on campaign performance.

 ## High-level workflow